info@cybrocompany.com

 DNS: The Internet’s Phonebook

 Computers don’t understand domain names.
+They understand IP addresses.

 DNS (Domain Name System) converts: